-The Antitrust Division recently announced that it is partnering with 13 US attorneys' offices, the FBI, the Department of Defence Office of Inspector General, the US Postal Service Office of Inspector General and other federal offices of Inspector General to form a Procurement Collusion Strike Force.
-The Strike Force will lead a national effort to protect taxpayer-funded projects from antitrust violations and related crimes through outreach and training for procurement officials and government contractors on antitrust risks in the procurement process.
-The members of the Strike Force will also jointly investigate and prosecute cases that result from their targeted outreach efforts.
+In 2019, the Antitrust Division announced a partnership with 13 US attorneys' offices, the FBI, the Department of Defense Office of Inspector General, the US Postal Service Office of Inspector General and other federal offices of Inspector General to form a Procurement Collusion Strike Force.
+The Strike Force leads a national effort to protect taxpayer-funded projects from antitrust violations and related crimes through outreach and training for procurement officials and government contractors on antitrust risks in the procurement process.
+The members of the Strike Force also jointly investigate and prosecute cases that result from their targeted outreach efforts.
+In 2020, the DOJ announced that the Procurement Collusion Strike Force would focus on identifying any collusive practices of organisations and individuals attempting to sell personal protective equipment (PPE) and other public health products to federal, state and local agencies in the wake of the covid-19 pandemic.
+The DOJ's prioritisation and scrutiny towards organisations and individuals supplying PPE and other public health supplies further illustrate on a broader level how the DOJ's antitrust enforcement actions and priorities adapt to and reflect the ever evolving state of the world.
+The Division has reported that over one-third of its open investigations relate to conduct affecting public procurement and that despite its short tenure, the Strike Force has already contributed to the opening of several pending grand jury investigations and guilty pleas.
+For example, in June 2021, the Strike Force announced its first international resolution against